brianangulo/dummyvm/README.md

 There is also a separate Array contained within memory allocated to load and serve programs from.
 The CPU can fetch instructions directly from this allocation.

 ## Program
-A program is an array of Instructions and it can be loaded
+A program is an array of Instructions and it can be loaded into memory via a utility function